bakpakin/ldoomc/README.md

 mkdir build && cd build
 cmake ..
 make
-# Run the project on OSX
+# Run the project on Linux and OSX
-open Ldoom.app
-# Linux
 ./Ldoom
 ```
 Ldoomc is built with Cmake.
 Should build straight out of the box on OSX, and with